NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Newcomer In Need.md

 Choose two ability boosts.
 One must be to **Constitution** or **Dexterity**, and one is a free ability boost.

 You're trained in Society and the Goka Lore skill.
-You gain the [[Feats/Streetwise|Streetwise]] skill feat.
+You gain the [[Streetwise|Streetwise]] skill feat.

 *Source: Pathfinder: Fists of the Ruby Phoenix Player's Guide* *OGL*